candaceleach41/algo_ds_coding_prep/README.md

   - This week, I'll be going over linked list (Single, Doubly, Circular.)
 Expect me to push some LL coding problems a bit slower this week (probably about one a day or every other day)
   - Adding trees into this week's agenda (update 4/22/2021)
+  - Adding heap problems into the tree agenda and learning a bit of recursion (update 4/29/2021)
+     - Won't push a lot of recursion problems (currently learning those as well)